evansmbithi/OYF-week-1/README.md

 ## Week One

-Created a responsive UI for tax calculation app for:
+Created a responsive UI for:

 - Large screen UI
 - Mobile screen UI <br/>